gfxfundamentals/threejsfundamentals/threejs/lessons/threejs-lights.md

 Note that we need to call the helper's `update` function anytime we change something so the helper knows to update itself.
-As such we pass in an `onChangeFn` function to get called anytime dat.GUI updates a value.
+As such we pass in an `onChangeFn` function to get called anytime lil-gui updates a value.

 Then we can use that for both the light's position and the target's position like this